thinkmoney logo

 It won’t come as a shock that Aldi came out the cheapest across the six supermarkets we compared, costing just £47.41 for a Christmas dinner designed to feed six to eight people.

 Waitrose, on the other end of the spectrum, cost £81.10.
-The difference between the cheapest shop and the most expensive shop was £33.69.
+The difference between the cheapest shop and the most expensive shop was £33.69 - enough for a stack of Quality Street tins!

 ^Based on online shop prices checked in the first week of December 2025.